ZonWin/VulnFlanker-Public/README_EN.md

   - WatchVuln high-value vulnerability collection and push:
     `https://github.com/zema1/watchvuln`
   - WatchVuln is very useful.
-It was initially considered as a collector, but the results were not ideal for this project.
+It was initially considered as a collector, but standardized-format data sources work better for this project.
 Thanks to the original author.
 - Receives Linux host snapshots from the Agent ingress API.
 - Tracks assets, components, network exposure, Agent status, and snapshot freshness.